-At Pickering Village Dental Office in Ajax, our dentists perform a variety of oral surgery procedures to treat dental issues and improve your oral health.
+At Pickering Village Dental in Ajax, our dentists perform a variety of oral surgery procedures to treat dental issues and support your oral health.

 What is Oral Surgery?

-While we always use the least invasive treatment option possible for any given dental issue, in some cases less invasive treatment options would prove insufficient, and oral surgery is needed.
+While we strive to use the least invasive treatment option for any given dental issue, in some cases less invasive treatment options would prove insufficient, and oral surgery is needed.

 Bone Grafts & Sinus Lifts